Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 sudo apt update && sudo apt-cache policy linux-image-realtime

-# update to the latest RT kernel version
+# (Optional) update to the latest RT kernel version
 sudo apt install linux-image-realtime

-# update to a specific kernel version
-sudo apt install linux-image-5.15.0-1033-realtime

 # some additional info if you have to enable grub menu at boot time to select different kernel to boo